 Of civil legal problems experienced by low-income Americans each year are met with inadequate or no legal help at all.
 Those involved in civil lawsuits that are unable to afford an attorney must represent themselves as their own attorney in court.

 The reality is troubling, yet clear: accessing one's civil legal rights is prohibitively expensive for the majority of Americans.

-SAEF is a 501(c)(3) nonprofit justicetech startup based in Chicago, Illinois building tools and services to help low-income parents families access streamlined paths to free and affordable legal resources.
-The core value-proposition our team is dedicated to delivering is two-fold:
+SAEF Legal Aid is a 501(c)(3) nonprofit startup based in Chicago, Illinois.
+We collaborate with legal professionals, technologists, and community-based organizations to build free tools and services that help low-income parents & families access free and affordable legal resources.